utkarsh2102/utkarsh2102.org/content/posts/foss-in-sept-20.md

 This was my 21st month of contributing to [Debian](https://www.debian.org/).
 I became a [DM](https://wiki.debian.org/DebianMaintainer) in late March last year and a [DD](https://wiki.debian.org/DebianDeveloper) last Christmas! \o/

-I've been busy with my undergraduation stuff but I still squeezed out some time for regular Debian work.
+I've been busy with my undergraduation stuff but I still squeezed out some time for the regular Debian work.

-Anyway, here are the following things I did in Debian this month:
+Here are the following things I did in Debian this month:

 #### Uploads and bug fixes: